The Latroun Olive Grove

 Immediate Response

-When the monks saw the damage the fire had caused to the environment, they began responding right away — all while continuing their life of prayer.
-Friends helped assess the extent of the destruction with drone footage, and the results were devastating: 1,000 century-old trees burned down to the roots, and 3,000 more with their branches completely scorched.
+When the monks saw the damage the fire had caused to the environment, they reacted right away — all while continuing their life of prayer.
+With the help of friends using a drone to survey the area, they assessed the extent of the destruction: out of 5,000 olive trees spread over 30 hectares, 4,000 were affected.
+A thousand century-old trees were burned down to the roots, and 3,000 had their branches completely scorched.

 Thinking Long-Term